CS Gaz Metan Mediaș: Early years (1945–1950)

-The club was founded in 1945 as Karres Mediaș, and played in the Romanian Second League (Liga II).
-It was promoted to Divizia A in 1947, when its name was changed to CSM Mediaș.
-The team finished in 11th place out of 16 teams.
-Financial troubles and poor training conditions plagued its second Liga I season (1948–1949).
-After the second round, disgruntled players complained to the press and the Romanian Football Federation (FRF) about the club's poor training conditions.
-The FRF allow the Zorile Roșii (Red Dawn) factory to assume ownership of the club, whose name was changed to Zorile Roșii Mediaș.
-Later that season, the team merged with Vitrometan Mediaș.
-The second half of the season brought another change in ownership, when it was taken over by Ateliere Gaz Metan and its name was changed to Gaz Metan Mediaș.
-The team was relegated to Liga II that season.
-The 1948–49 team was anchored by Kodacek – Sulyak, Szobo – Șerban, Molnar, Rășinaru – Pop, Coman, Guța, Szabo, and Pologea.
+The club was founded in 1945 as Karres Mediaș and initially competed in the Romanian second division.
+It earned promotion to Divizia A in 1947, when its name was changed to CSM Mediaș.
+In its first top-flight season, the team finished 11th out of 16 clubs.

+Financial problems and inadequate training conditions affected the club during the 1948–49 season.
+After the second round of the championship, several dissatisfied players complained publicly and to the Romanian Football Federation about the club's conditions.
+The FRF subsequently allowed the Zorile Roșii factory to take over the team, which was renamed Zorile Roșii Mediaș.

+Later during the same season, the club merged with Vitrometan Mediaș.
+Another change followed in the second half of the campaign, when the team was taken over by Ateliere Gaz Metan and adopted the name Gaz Metan Mediaș.
+The club was relegated to the second division at the end of the season.

+The 1948–49 squad included Kodacek – Sulyak, Szobo – Șerban, Molnar, Rășinaru – Pop, Coman, Guța, Szabo and Pologea.